LLLegend/Gas-Fee-Calculation/README.md

 **_The monitor.py is deployed in local host rather than Docker Container in this project because it is very complicated to make backend service container use VPN network that local host uses.
 But the VPN is required to connect to etherscan and Binance in mainland China._**

 ### RESTful API Instructions
-This system provide 2 RESTful APIs
+This system provide two RESTful APIs
 1. Get `/api/v1.0/transaction-fees`
    - arguments:
      - `txn_hash`, type: string